nightttt7/shiqingqi.no/README.md

 - 2021-07-19: change name and fine tune contents
 - 2021-08-31: add new features
 - 2022-01-28: start to REST API and React
-- TODO: develop the backstage, there's SPAM in the comments!

 # requirements
 ```